volcanicminds/playbook/common-questions.md

 ## Why this playbook?

 A business playbook is a collection of documents, processes, and guidelines that define how a company operates.
-It serves as a roadmap for employees, stakeholders, and customers to understand the company's values, mission, and vision.
-Here are some reasons why writing a business playbook for Volcanic Minds is important:
+It acts as a roadmap for employees, stakeholders, partners, and customers to comprehend our values and philosophy.
+Here are a few reasons why having a business playbook is crucial for us:

 - Consistency: A business playbook ensures that everyone in the company is on the same page when it comes to quality, transparency, and customer satisfaction.
 It sets the standards and expectations for all employees to follow, ensuring that the company delivers consistent results to its clients.